Jinming-Zhang/DesignPatternsCS/DesignPatterns/Builder/README.md

 The finsihed object will be returned.
 To extend the bulder, we use extended methods, so that we are adhereing to the open/close principle, also without the need of inheritance.

+## Generalized Functional Builder

+Since the process of using functional builder to build object can also be applied to different types of objects.
+We can generalize the previous functional builder using generic types so that it can be used to build more objects in general.